Picture

 For the most part, these pages document the work fluent speakers of the language and I have done over the years, starting in 1968.

 The Colville-Okanagan dictionary lists the affixes, particles and stems of the language.
 Stems are the uninflected entries.
-In this latest update I have labeled the grammatical class of all transitive stems, and members of each grammatical class can be viewed via the category tab.
-I have started doing the same with middle and intransitive stems, particles, and affixes.
+In this latest update I have labeled the grammatical category of all intransitive, middle, and transitive stems.
+Subclasses of these categories can be viewed via the category tab.
+Next I will add the subcategories of particles, and affixes.
 The examples listed in each entry include a morphological analysis; a gloss; example(s); and translations of the examples with their sources.
 Cognate forms from the other interior languages and other notes complete the entries.

-A list of all the roots of the language, each with all the stems formed on that root will be appended to the dictionary.
+A list of all the roots of the language, each with all the stems formed on that root, are also posted.
+These will be appended to the dictionary.

 Here I am posting the beginnings of my grammar of the language.